-Blossom end rot can most easily be identified by a discolored, sunken spot at the blossom end of the fruit, most commonly tomatoes.
+Blossom end rot (BER) can most easily be identified by a discolored, sunken spot at the blossom end of the fruit, most commonly tomatoes, but also squash, melons, and zucchini.
 The spot will start out small, and grow larger and darker as the fruit continues to grow.
 Generally, blossom end rot causes the fruit to ripen prematurely, resulting in inedible fruit.

 There really is no life cycle to blossom end rot.
 Each fruit should be examined for signs of rot.
 If it is an issue that occurs year after year, the soil should be tested to check the calcium level.
-If you generally don't have a problem growing tomatoes in the area, look to your watering practices.
+If there is generally no problem growing tomatoes in your area, look to your watering practices as the likely cause.

-If the issue is erratic moisture, here are some tips:
+If the issue is erratic moisture (much more likely) here are some tips:

 - Pay closer attention to watering.
 If blossom end rot has been an issue, try to make sure that your soil isn't allowed to dry out.
 The best defense against blossom end rot is a nice, consistent soil moisture level.

 - Mulch.
 By adding a three-inch layer of organic mulch, you can help maintain adequate soil moisture levels, even during dry spells.
 It is best to add the mulch after your soil has warmed in the spring; adding it too early can result in your soil staying cold longer than it should.

 - Plant susceptible crops (such as tomatoes, melons, squash, peppers, and eggplants) in well-draining, deep soil that has been amended with compost or well-rotted manure.
 Soil amended with plenty of organic matter will retain moisture better and supply plenty of nutrition (including calcium) to your plants.